ajsarradin/farsAJS/README.md

 # farsAJS

-The goal of farsAJS is to ...
+The goal of farsAJS is to make it easier to read, filter, summarise, and plot data for road accidents from the US National Highway Traffic Safety Administration's Fatality Analysis Reporting System (FARS).

 ## Installation